syncfusion-content/java-file-format-docs/java-file-formats/word-library/conversion.md

 ---
 title: Working with Document Conversions | Word library | Syncfusion
-description: This section illustrates how to convert a Word document into other supported file formats using Syncfusion Java Word library
+description: This section illustrates how to convert a Word document into other supported file formats using Syncfusion<sup style="font-size:70%">&reg;</sup> Java Word library
 platform: java-file-formats
 control: Word Library
 documentation: UG